Prince of Wales Bridge: Funding and ownership

 The company's 2011 annual report showed the same companies still owned, through subsidiary companies, all the issued ordinary share capital of the Plc.

 In 2012, changes were made to the agreement to reflect the effect of changes in VAT and Corporation Tax and the costs of installing credit card handling systems.
 The net effect was to increase the required revenue from £995.83 million to £1,028.91 million in 1989 prices.

 Ownership of the crossing and the original Severn Bridge returned to the UK government on 8 January 2018, when the project's required revenue, as defined in the Concession Agreement with the Secretary of State for Transport, had been collected.
 At that point, responsibility for operating the bridge passed to National Highways.

 Closures

-On 6 February 2009, the bridge was closed by weather for the first time since its opening, after three vehicles were struck by falling ice, damaging windscreens.
+On 6 February 2009, the bridge was closed due to bad weather for the first time since its opening, after a number of vehicles were hit by falling ice.
 Bad weather, and again falling ice, repeated this in December 2009.
 Temporary speed limits are put in place due to high winds or thick fog, with drivers informed by the electronic signs.
 Because of the more advanced aerodynamic design of the later bridge, the Second Crossing is far less prone to such restrictions caused by crosswinds than the first Severn Bridge.

 On 18 February 2022, both the Prince of Wales Bridge and the Severn Bridge were closed during Storm Eunice, due to high winds.
 It was the first time that the Prince of Wales Bridge had been closed because of winds.

+On 7 December 2024, both the Prince of Wales Bridge and the Severn Bridge were closed due to high winds from Storm Darragh.